ioBroker/ioBroker.javascript/docs/de/blockly.md

 Property *message* is mandatory and exactly this text will be sent to client.

-All other properties are optional and you can read bout them [here](https://pushover.net/api):
+All other properties are optional, and you can read bout them [here](https://pushover.net/api):

-- *device ID* - your user's device name to send the message directly to that device, rather than all of the user's devices (multiple devices may be separated by a comma)
+- *device ID* - your user's device name to send the message directly to that device, rather than all the user's devices (multiple devices may be separated by a comma)
 - *title* - your message's title, otherwise your app's name is used
 - *URL* - a supplementary URL to show with your message
 - *URL title* - a title for your supplementary URL, otherwise just the URL is shown